khalilbnf/Financial-Data-Analytics/README.md

 # Financial Data Analytics & KPI Automation

-A pragmatic, end-to-end finance data pipeline that turns a raw, multi-sheet Excel into clean, auditable KPIs—then hands them to Power BI for decision-making.
+A pragmatic, end-to-end finance data pipeline built in Python.
+It takes a raw, multi-sheet Excel file, cleans and enriches it with Pandas, computes auditable KPIs, and exports a structured dataset.
+From there, the results are handed over to Power BI for interactive analysis and decision-making.

 The point isn’t to look fancy; it’s to be reliable, reproducible, and handoff-ready for BI teams.

 ---

 ## Repository at a glance

+compta/
+├─ data/
+│ ├─ raw/
+│ │ └─ Data file for students.xlsx # Input (multi-sheet)
+│ └─ processed/
+│ └─ financial_kpis.xlsx # Output (enriched + KPIs)
+├─ dashboard/
+│ ├─ KPIs.pbix # Power BI dashboard (editable)
+│ ├─ KPIs.pdf # Power BI export (read-only)
+│ └─ Dashborad.png # Dashboard preview
+├─ netoyage.ipynb # ETL + KPI notebook
+└─ README.md

 ---